Myles Straw Player Props: Guardians vs. Red Sox

 Myles Straw At The Plate

-- In five games this season (20.0%), Straw has picked up an RBI, including two games with multiple runs batted in.
+- Straw has driven in a run in five games this year (19.2%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.